 At Electris Coating Systems, we realize galvanization and electroplating processes for copper and aluminum alloy components.
 A modern and fully automated electroplating factory, the most modern in this part of Europe, guarantees repeatability of processes and excellent quality and functionality of the surface.

 Electroplating is not a standard process - the right technology, automation of the process and full quality control are very important.
-All this is guaranteed by Electris Coating Systems!
-We offer full service in the field of proper preparation of metal surfaces, application of electroplated coatings and combination of electroplated and powder-applied coatings.
+All this is guaranteed by Electris Coating Systems.
+We offer full electroplating service in the field of proper preparation of metal surfaces, application of electroplated coatings and combination of electroplated and powder-applied coatings.

 The copper plating process is not offered as a stand-alone service, but functions as a primer (subcoat), used to improve the adhesion and quality of the final plating.